Vitamin D: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 - meat (particularly organ meats) and meat products

 - egg yolks

 Some mushrooms are also natural sources of vitamin D, but the content varies on the amount and duration of UV-B light exposure, during growth and/or production.

 Does vitamin D interact with other nutrients?

-Vitamin D is particularly important to help our bodies absorb calcium and phosphorus from foods as well as help them build and keep strong bones and teeth.
-This process also uses vitamin K, which is we need a good balance of all these micronutrients to keep optimal bone growth and health.
+Vitamin D is particularly important to help our bodies absorb calcium and phosphorus from foods as well as to help them build and keep strong bones and teeth.
+This process also uses vitamin K, which is why we need a good balance of all these micronutrients to keep optimal bone growth and health.

 What happens if I have too little vitamin D?